cksoftwaretech/wangfuk/EVIDENCE.md

 Fire Safety Consultant Leung Kam-tak (梁錦得) stated it is statistically impossible for 7 towers to fail simultaneously by chance.
 He concluded it was "**clearly man-made**" , noting that "**unplugging a wire would suffice**" to silence the system.

 **3. The Legal Impotence:**
-While the contractors face charges for "False Statements" (Cap 200 s36), the maximum penalty is only **imprisonment for 2 years** and a fine.
+While the contractors face charges for False Declarations, the maximum penalty is only **imprisonment for 2 years** and a fine.
 Recent cases show sentences as light as **2 months imprisonment** or **3 months suspended sentence**.
 *   *The Absurdity:* Lying about a critical safety system that contributed to 159 deaths carries a lighter maximum sentence than many minor theft offenses.

 **4. The Defense:**